Is gold a good investment? Why I’m not investing in gold

 After the bubble, there are a lot of people wondering what happened to their wealth.

-Right now, the price of gold is high because the demand for gold is high.
-Over the past decade, our country’s economic policies have created a fear of the future, which means many people are clinging to gold as a sort of insurance.
+Right now, in April 2020, the price of gold is high because the demand for gold is high.
+Over the past year — and especially, during this coronavirus pandemic — our country's economic policies have created a fear of the future, which means many people are clinging to gold as a sort of insurance.
 Gold prices are rising.
 How high will they go?
-Peter Schiff thinks that gold will hit $5000 an ounce.
-I’m skeptical.
-I think gold is more likely to see $500 an ounce in the next decade than $5000 an ounce.

 But, hey — I could be wrong.
-Maybe the gold bubble isn’t a bubble.
-Maybe prices won’t come crashing down as they did for real estate and stocks.
+Maybe the gold bubble isn't a bubble.
+Maybe prices won't come crashing down again.
 You need to decide that for yourself.
-Right now, I’m willing to bet on the side of history.
+Right now, I'm willing to bet on the side of history.

 For instance, on a whim, I decided to check the effect of the last few Presidential administrations on the price of gold.
 This is mostly meaningless, but it's still interesting to see.